Absorption and analysis of unbound quantum particles -- one by one: Numerical examples

 as a function of $\gamma_0$.
 We clearly see that this undesirable feature in fact vanishes for finite values of $\gamma_0$.

-In order to reduce the necessary grid size, it is desirable to use as hard absorption as possible -- while still obtaining converged spectra and avoiding artificial reflections.
+As mentioned, it is desirable to use as hard absorption as possible -- while still obtaining converged spectra and avoiding artificial reflections.
 In Fig.~\ref{Fig_RangeAndDuration} we display how the extension of the wave function, which is subject to absorption, and the duration of the simulation depends on the strength of the absorber.
 We have here defined the former as the smallest $a$ which is such that whatever resides beyond $|x| = a$ has a squared norm less than 1 \% throughout the simulation.
-The duration we have defined as the time it takes $|\Psi_2(t)|^2$ to fall below 1~\%.
+The duration we have defined as the time it takes for $|\Psi_2(t)|^2$ to fall below 1~\%.
 The left panel shows, as expected, that a larger grid is necessary as the CAP strength is reduced.
 When it comes to the duration of the simulation, however, the behaviour is not monotonous; initially, the time it takes to simulate the entire event actually decreases with decreasing $\gamma_0$.
 This is due to artificial reflections induced by too hard absorption.
 Reflected waves will have to travel back across the grid at least one more time before being absorbed, and, thus, complete absorption takes longer in this case.

 In Fig.~\ref{Fig_ScatteringExampleV2} we display the results of a collision event for which the liberation of both particles is energetically admissible.
 In this case the projectile particle has an initial momentum with a mean value of 3.5 units and a width of 0.2 units.
 The left panel of Fig.~\ref{Fig_ScatteringExampleV2} reveals that elastic scattering is the dominant process.
 However, as the right panel shows, there is a certain probability for the second particle to be liberated as well.
 The corresponding energy distribution is obtained from Eq.~(\ref{dPdE_GeneralOne}), which, in turn, requires the solution of Eq.~(\ref{TDLE_1part}) in addition to Eq.~(\ref{TDSE}).
 It is seen that this second particle predominantly comes out with low energy.
 It is also seen that also this energy distribution is very weakly dependent on $\gamma_0$.
 We do see some dependence, however, close to threshold.
 This is related to the fact that particles with near-zero energy require a very long time to reach the absorber; complete absorption is hard to achieve in a simulation of finite duration in this case.
 It may seem counter-intuitive that this issue is more prominent at harder absorption than softer absorption.
 It can be understood from what we saw in the right panel of Fig.~\ref{Fig_RangeAndDuration}.
 Low-energy waves are more prone be reflected by the CAP than faster ones -- and increasingly so with harder absorption.
 Consequently, with a finite duration of simulations, 1000 time units in this case, the slow, reflected waves do not have enough time hit the absorber many enough times to reach full absorption.